snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 ## Other data operations...

 In this chapter we covered transforming and excluding data, but Snaplet can also reduces (subsets) and generates data.
-Read more about those data operations in our data operation guide.
-[Coming soon]
+Read more about those data operations in our [data operations reference](/references/data-operations).